Grand Festive Sale is LIVE! 🎉

 Electric Private White Green Battery EVs for personal use

-Electric Commercial Black Green EV taxis, goods carriers, rickshaws
+Electric Commercial (Transport) Yellow Green EV taxis, goods carriers, rickshaws

 Diplomatic Corps White Blue Foreign diplomats & UN missions